osilab-kaist/smac_exp/index.md

 ### Defensive Sceanrios

-We first look into defensive scenario experiments on SMAC+ to test whether MARL algorithms not only adequately employ environmental factors but also learn micro-controls.
+We first look into defensive scenario experiments on SMAC-Exp to test whether MARL algorithms not only adequately employ environmental factors but also learn micro-controls.
 In terms of algorithmic performance, we observe COMA and QMIX drastically degrade, but MADDPG gradually degrades.
 This fact reveals that MADDPG enables agents to effectively learn micro-control.
 However, among baselines, DRIMA achieves the highest score and retains performance even when the supply difference significantly increases.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; • **<span style="font-family:Raleway; font-size:1.0em;"> Sequential Episodic Buffer </span>**
 ![Def_infantry](/assets/results/def_infantry_sequential.png){: width="33%" }